glowkeeper/arweaveFilmPosterArchive/README.md

 `bin/filmArchiver.sh -k | --key YOUR_TMDB_API_KEY [-p | --prude] [-m | --movie-only]`

 (If you do not want to include adult films, supply the `-p` argument.
-If you do not want to add video releases, too - supply the `-m` argument.
-Those arguments are not provided by default since the [Maintainer](#maintainer) believes you should be free to self-censor)
+If you do not video releases, supply the `-m` argument).

 The final step of the script uses [hooverd](https://github.com/samcamwilliams/hooverd) to push some generated html to [Arweave](https://www.arweave.org).
 If all has gone well, the script will output a transaction key from [Arweave](https://www.arweave.org).
 It will look like this: